Canberra: Transport

+Overview

 The automobile is by far the dominant form of transport in Canberra.
 The city is laid out so that arterial roads connecting inhabited clusters run through undeveloped areas of open land or forest, which results in a low population density; this also means that idle land is available for the development of future transport corridors if necessary without the need to build tunnels or acquire developed residential land.
 In contrast, other capital cities in Australia have substantially less green space.

 Canberra's districts are generally connected by parkways—limited access dual carriageway roads with speed limits generally set at a maximum of 100 km/h.
 An example is the Tuggeranong Parkway which links Canberra's CBD and Tuggeranong, and bypasses Weston Creek.
 In most districts, discrete residential suburbs are bounded by main arterial roads with only a few residential linking in, to deter non-local traffic from cutting through areas of housing.

+History

+In 1974 the National Capital Development Commission announced a shift in transport planning to prioritise public transport and discourage commuting by car.

+The Commission's Transport Policy was a progressive, possibly radical, approach to transport planning for the time.
+Unwilling to accept the advice of a 1977 traffic study, the NCDC abandoned its commitment to expert-led planning, suppressed the modelling report and revived its car-oriented transport plans from the 1960s.
+This led to Canberra being a car-dominated city today.
+In 2006 Canberrans were the most likely of any Australian city dwellers to use their cars to get to work.

 In an effort to improve road safety, traffic cameras were first introduced to Canberra by the Kate Carnell Government in 1999.
 The traffic cameras installed in Canberra include fixed red-light and speed cameras and point-to-point speed cameras; together they bring in revenue of approximately $11 million per year in fines.

+Public Transport

 ACTION, the government-operated bus service, provides public transport throughout the city.
 CDC Canberra provides bus services between Canberra and nearby areas of New South Wales of (Murrumbateman and Yass) and as Qcity Transit (Queanbeyan).
 A light rail line commenced service on 20 April 2019 linking the CBD with the northern district of Gungahlin.
 A planned Stage 2A of Canberra's light rail network will run from Alinga Street station to Commonwealth Park, adding three new stops at City West, City South and Commonwealth Park.
 In February 2021 ACT Minister for Transport and City Services Chris Steel said he expects construction on Stage 2A to commence in the 2021-22 financial year, and for "tracks to be laid" by the next Territory election in 2024.
 At the 2016 census, 7.1% of the journeys to work involved public transport, while 4.5% walked to work.